zachhardesty7/tamper-monkey-scripts-collection/README.md

 ## Known Issues

 - ONLY TESTED ON CHROME
-- Binance
-  - Unnecessary usage of 'onElementReady.js'
 - Soundcloud
   - Button does not appear on all types of pages
+  - button occasionally duplicates itself
 - Docs
   - Requires user to scroll throughout document to counteract lazy loading of page content
   - Selecting text while using filters can cause some funky word counts (regex would get far too complicated to realistically fix these issues)